wookets/boop/Readme.md

 > Fun, anonymous music collaboration for everyone.

 This is still a work in progress and definitely not usable yet.
-I've started it mostly to work through using [Amber](https://amberframework.org) and [Crystal](https://crystal-lang.org).
+I've started it mostly to work through using [Amber](https://amberframework.org) and [Crystal](https://crystal-lang.org), as well as learning more about audio, MIDI, DSP, web audio, etc.

 ## Concept